andreas-mausch/andreas-mausch.github.io/blog/_posts/2022-02-19-chromecast-avahi.md

 ---
 layout: post
-title: "Cast your screen using Chromecast without Chrome"
+title: "Cast your screen to a Chromecast without Chrome"
 date: 2022-02-19 17:00:00 +01:00
 tags: tv avahi
 ---